-- review, consult and negotiate on the health and safety policy and any associated manual; - review and consult on any generic risk assessments produced; - moderate a sample of completed risk assessments, anonymised where appropriate, on an annual basis; - review accident and illness headline statistics, looking for and addressing any common trends or individual hotspots rather than looking at individual cases.
-This should also include work-related stress and mental health; - review statistics around incidents of abuse, aggression and violence, again looking for and addressing trends and hotspots;
+- review, consult and negotiate on the health and safety policy and any associated manual (unless covered by an overarching employer policy; - review and consult on any risk assessments produced; - review accident and illness headline statistics.
+This should also include workrelated stress and mental health.
+This should also include any areas/departments/phases with higher than expected absence figures; - review statistics around incidents of abuse, aggression and violence, looking for and addressing trends and hotspots;

-- review any incidents reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR); - review and address, as appropriate, health and safety audits of individual workplaces; - review and consult on the employer's health and safety-related continuing professional development (CPD) offer; - calendar a list of agenda items which should be reviewed/monitored on an annual basis, such as high temperatures and inclement weather; - create and review action plans based on the reviews of statistics or other areas of concern; and - discuss any health and safety issues at individual workplaces that have not been addressed at the local committee.
+- review any incidents reportable under RIDDOR; - calendar a list of agenda items which should be reviewed/monitored on an annual basis, such as high temperatures and inclement weather; and - create and review action plans based on the reviews of statistics or other areas of concern.

-This list is not intended to be exhaustive and the points for discussion in any committee will evolve over time and depend on the Trust's individual circumstances.
+These lists are not intended to be exhaustive, and the points for discussion in any committee will evolve over time and depend on the employers' or workplaces' individual circumstances.

-The Health and Safety Executive (HSE) has produced extensive guidance on setting up Health and Safety Committees, but it is important that any committee has effective membership and clear terms of reference.
+The HSE has produced extensive guidance on setting up health and safety committees, but it is important that any committee has effective membership and clear terms of reference.
 A model Terms of Reference can be found in Appendix 1.

-In the case of Trust-wide membership, this will depend to a degree on the corporate structure of the employer, but would, in addition to NASUWT Representative(s) and those of other recognised trade unions, normally include the director of estates (or equivalent), representative(s) of HR, site managers, the health and safety competent person(s) and any other senior managers with a health and safety-related role.
+In the case of Employer-wide membership, this will depend to a degree on the corporate structure of the employer, but would, in addition to NASUWT Representative(s) and those of other recognised trade unions, normally include the director of estates (or equivalent), representative(s) of HR, site managers,\ the health and safety competent person(s) and any other senior managers with a health and safety-related role.
 The composition of the Committee and the terms of reference should be agreed.

-Some larger MATs operate a hub or regional organisational model, and this may need to be reflected in the organisation of Health and Safety Committees.
+Some larger MATs operate a hub or regional organisational model, and this may need to be reflected in the organisation of health and safety committees.

-In small trusts, each site manager could attend, but in larger trusts this will need to be a representative of a secondary and a primary site manager.
+\ In small trusts/employers, each site manager could attend, but in larger trusts this will need to be a representative of a secondary and a primary site manager.